 Floridians pay an average of $1,900 per annum—40% higher than the U.S. average—for electricity.
+And, in September of 2022, Florida’s major utility companies released information showing a major spike in energy prices coming in 2023.
 There are numerous measures a homeowner can take to reduce consumption and the monthly bill besides just turning off the A/C and suffering in the heat.
 Many of these are simple household practices that require a change in routine rather than a serious cash outlay or a technology upgrade.
 If the domestic budget permits, however, there are household and technological improvements available to reduce electrical consumption even more significantly.
 Where does a customer begin?
+Here are 5 energy-saving tips to save on your electrical bill.

 Electrical Audit of Premises